MoseleyBioinformaticsLab/nmrstarlib/README.rst

 Installation
 ~~~~~~~~~~~~

-The `nmrstarlib` package runs under Python 3, use pip_ to install.
+The `nmrstarlib` package runs under Python 2.7 and Python 3.4+, use pip_ to install.
 Starting with Python 3.4
 pip_ is included by default.

 Install on Linux, Mac OS X